dice-group/embeddings.cc/README.md

 6. From the main directory, run `./elasticsearch-8.3.3/bin/elasticsearch-reset-password --username elastic --interactive` to provide a new password and confirm.
 Now keep this password safe, or remmeber it for the next steps.

-7. Run `python ./scripts/generate-salt-password.py <PASSWORD>`.
+7. Run `conda activate embcc && python ./scripts/generate-salt-password.py <PASSWORD>`.
 Note that `PASSWORD` must be the one you created in Step 6 above.
 Here you will get two outputs: values for `SALT` and `PSW_SALT_HASH`.
 Copy them to a safe place for the next step.

 8. Edit the file `config.py` which is located in `embeddings_cc/instance`.
 ES_USER is `elastic`.
 ES_HOST is `https://localhost:9200/`.
 ES_PASSWORD is the password in Step 6.
 ES_INDEX is the index you are willing to create (in our example, the index is "index_example" as can be seen in the config file.
 If you use a different index name, make sure you use it in both `/instance/config.py` and `api/embeddings_cc_index_upload.py`).
 Set values for `SALT` and `PSW_SALT_HASH` as generated in Step 7.